-How does a magmeter work?
+How does an electromagnetic flow meter work?

-A magmeter uses Faraday’s law, also known as the law of electromagnetism.
+Electromagnetic flow meters use Faraday’s law, also known as the law of electromagnetism.
 Okay, let’s break that down.
 Imagine you have a magnetic field – easy to get, right? – and you want to see how it interacts with an electric circuit.
 In this interaction, you create an electromotive force (EMF), also known as electromagnetic induction.

 Faraday also discovered more stuff, like the concept that the electric voltage is directly proportional to the velocity of the movement and strength of the magnetic field.
 Super cool!

 The coils create a magnetic field in the measuring tube.
 When the fluid passes through the field, it creates a voltage, measured using the electrodes on each wall.
 This voltage is directly proportional to flow velocity.
-Ta da!

 If you use the wrong material, you can run into corrosion and abrasion, shortening the life of the measuring tube.
 Also, your process temperature may factor in, so pay attention.